 President is in charge of the readiness of the country to provide a proper level of security to every Nigerian citizen and of the ability to withstand enemies.
 President is required to approve laws.
 The cabinet of the president consists of one member from each state.
 The current president of Nigeria is Muhammadu Buhari.

 The executive level consists of Federal Ministries.
 The ministries are responsible for various government-owned corporations.
 The executive level of government is also responsible for such services as education, healthcare, welfare, and finance.
 The same person cannot simultaneously be a member of the government and the National Assembly.
 Each applicant for the post of the federal minister must meet the criteria for candidates for elections to the National Assembly.

 The president may, at his discretion, assign to the vice-president and federal ministers the tasks of implementing the government policy.
-The main function of Vice-President, according to the Constitution is to replace the president in case of his retirement, resignation or death.
+The main function of the Vice-President, according to the Constitution is to replace the president in case of his retirement, resignation or death.